Kamilah Campbell wants to go to Florida State University and major in dance. She has a 3.1 grade point average and a lifetime of dance experience.

 She believes her second total score was flagged because it was so much better than her first.

 Campbell called the company, she said, and a representative told her she had a combined 1230 from the reading, writing and language, math and essay sections on her second effort.
 A score of 1600 is perfect.

 “I did not cheat.
-I studied, and I focused to achieve my dream,” she said January 2.
+I studied, and I focused to achieve my dream,” she told reporters Wednesday.
 “I worked so hard and did everything I could do.”

 A score is never flagged for review solely on score gains, said Zach Goldberg, a spokesman for The College Board, the company that conducts the SAT.
 Indeed, score gains are celebrated.

 But scores may be flagged for a number of reasons, including testing sheets having similar answers or an incident occurring at the testing site, he said.
 Goldberg could not say how many tests have been flagged.

 As for Campbell’s case, “the letter never references score gains as a reason for her scores being under review,” Goldberg added by email, noting he’d only discuss details the student already has made public.

 Prominent civil rights attorney Ben Crump, a Florida State graduate, got involved when other FSU alums asked him to help.
 He is steering Campbell and her mother through the process of demanding The College Board validate her score in time for her to be accepted into the Florida State dance program.

 The company has two weeks to respond to a demand letter, he said at Wednesday’s news conference.
 Reviews typically take four to six weeks, Goldberg said.

 Crump reiterated that they believe the score is not being validated because Campbell improved 330 points.